50 Years of Monday Night Football's Memorable Theme Music

 Also in 1989, country star Hank Williams Jr. reworked his earlier hit "All My Rowdy Friends Are Coming Over Tonight" into a bar-room blues rocker that spoke of "turning on [his] TV for some pigskin fun."
 The song was a huge success and ran in various forms on the program for over 20 years.
 Williams enthusiastically growling "Are you ready for some football?" became as identifiable to the show as the opening notes of "Heavy Action."

 Unfortunately, in 2011, Monday Night Football (which in 2006 moved from ABC to ESPN) dropped Williams' theme after he made controversial statements about President Barack Obama on Fox News.
-The network reverted to featuring "Heavy Action" most prominently, and this year for the 45th anniversary, they reworked the theme yet again.
-The latest intro, which will run before each of this season's games, features archive videos and computer generated players to highlight some of the greatest plays and playmakers in the history of the broadcast.
+The network reverted to featuring "Heavy Action" most prominently, and in 2015 they reworked the theme yet again.
+That intro, which ran before each of the season's games, featured archive videos and computer generated players to highlight some of the greatest plays and playmakers in the history of the broadcast.

 Yeah, we're definitely ready for some football.